Run Python code

 Click this button to start a new console session.

 Click this button to toggle the soft wrap mode of the output.

 Click this button to navigate to the bottom of the stack trace and have the cursor jump to the corresponding location in the source code.

 Click this button to send the console text to the default printer.

 Click this button to show in a separate pane the variables declared in the console.
 Right-click a variable in this pane reveals a context menu.

 Show Command Queue

 Click this button to preview the command execution queue.

 Browse Query History

-Open a dialog that shows all the statements that you have run for the corresponding data source. queries that you have run in the console.
+Open a dialog that shows all the statements that you have run for the corresponding data source.

 See also, Using the History dialog.